Relay For Life

 A note from R.:

-This year, a spot on my right arm that had been a rough discoloration for years changed color immediately after a trip down to the beach, and I got the spot checked out.
+A spot on my right arm that had been a rough discoloration for years changed color immediately after a trip down to the beach, and I got the spot checked out.
 The dermatologist took a biopsy and logged a few spots on my skin for further monitoring.
 By the time I got to the UPS Store to ship the license plate to Geordie, the bandage on my arm had soaked through and the clerk asked “Are you aware you’re bleeding.” and I looked and was like “Oh.
 Hrm.”
 And patched it over with a bigger bandage and iced it when I got home.